Skip to main content

 So, this is where the famous ‘carb-loading’ comes into play.
 There are lots of myths around carb-loading, but we really don’t need to overcomplicate things.

-During the week before your race, you'll want to give your muscles enough ‘rest’ to reload with glycogen (energy); this is achieved through eating well and reducing your mileage.
-An increase in the proportion of carbohydrates in your diet, along with the taper, will allow your muscles to store these additional carbohydrates ready for race day.
+During the week of your race, it's important to eat well and reduce your mileage to allow your muscles to reload glycogen stores (energy).
+Along with your taper, an increase in the proportion of carbohydrates in your diet will help your muscles to do this before race day.

-But, rather than trying to consume all these carbs during your three big meals, which might leave you feeling lethargic, you can have them more evenly spread through the day.
+Rather than trying to consume all these carbs during your three big meals, which might leave you feeling lethargic, it's best to spread them more evenly across the the day.
+When carb-loading, the best thing to do is to focus on increasing the proportion of carbs in each meal.

 Here are some examples of high-carbohydrate foods: